luc-tielen/souffle-haskell/README.md

   type ProgramFacts Path = [Edge, Reachable] programName = const "path"

--- By making a data type an instance of Edge, we give Haskell the -- necessary information to bind to the datalog fact. instance Souffle.Fact Edge where factName = const "edge"
+-- By making a data type an instance of Fact, we give Haskell the -- necessary information to bind to the datalog fact. instance Souffle.Fact Edge where factName = const "edge"